Benedict Read

-Benedict William Read, BA, FSA (26 March 1945 – 20 October 2016) was an English art historian.
+Benedict William Read FSA (26 March 1945 – 20 October 2016) was an English art historian.
 Usually known as Ben Read, he was the author of numerous books, essays and articles on nineteenth and twentieth century art history, and was one of the most authoritative writers in the second half of the twentieth century on British Victorian sculpture.

 Early life

 Read was born in Seer Green, Beaconsfield, Buckinghamshire, but grew up in the village of Stonegrave, North Yorkshire.
 He was the son of art critic and poet Sir Herbert Read and the viola player Margaret Ludwig, the younger brother of the writer Piers Paul Read and younger half-brother of BBC documentary maker John Read.
 Through his parents he grew up surrounded by people from the art world like Barbara Hepworth, Henry Moore and Peggy Guggenheim and in later life enjoyed recounting anecdotes of life in the Read household.

 He went to Ampleforth College, a Roman Catholic boarding school run by Benedictine monks.